digital-work-lab/theses/index.md

 - You present your Master's thesis.
 - Evaluation criteria are stated [here](docs/evaluation.html#presentation).
 - You decide whether the presentation should be scheduled before or after submitting the thesis.
 You can suggest a date for the presentation and the thesis advisor selects a second examiner.
+Please schedule the presentation early and take into account our [availability](https://digital-work-lab.github.io/handbook/docs/02.calendar.html){: target="_blank"}.

 ## 6. Grading and feedback session